 One of the most iconic Charleston sites is The Battery, a waterfront promenade atop the old fortification seawall.
 Not only is the view of the sea worthy of the walk, but the jaw-dropping homes lining its stretch are definitely worth ogling and dreaming.
+We tempt you to walk the entire 1+ miles, from it’s beginning along East Bay to the end of Murray Boulevard (though ongoing 2022 reconstruction may require a detour along South Battery, a beautiful historic neighborhood.)
 You wouldn’t be the first couple to fall in love with more than each other and decide to make Charleston your home!

-Other features on the waterfront include Civil War artillery cannons, towering oak trees, a captivating gazebo (notice: selfie photo opp!), views of Fort Sumter, and the Sullivan Island Lighthouse.
+Other features on the waterfront include Civil War artillery cannons, towering oak trees, a captivating gazebo (notice: selfie photo opp!), views of Fort Sumter, and far off in the distance, the Sullivan Island Lighthouse.
 But don’t stop there: stroll through the surrounding neighborhood.
 A few blocks away you’ll find Rainbow Row, a colorful row of 13 pastel homes that are one of the most photographed attractions in Charleston.

 Take a wine blending class with your sweetie to create the perfect bouquet in a glass.
 On the first floor of the elegant Grand Bohemian Hotel, ’Classes by Kessler’ offers a 90-minute history of winemaking blended with wine tasting and hors d’oeuvres.
 By the end of the class, you’ll have a bottle of your own custom-labeled red wine and a creatively fun memory to take home.